 - Sugarman 2004.
 Counselling and the life course.

 - Heikkinen & Salo 2007.
 Adult education - liberty, fraternity equality?
 Nordic views on lifelong lear-ning.

 - Sugarman 2001.
 Life-span Development: Frameworks, accounts and strategies.

-In addition to the aforementioned books, the following books can be used in study groups:
+In addition to the aforementioned books, the following books can be used:

 - Ruspini 2016.
 A New Youth?
 Young People, Generations and Family Life.

 - Taipale, Wilska & Gilleard 2017.
 Digital Technologies and Generational Identity: ICT Usage Across the Life Course.